Musicians of the King's Road: Acknowledgements

 Musicians of the King's Road was chosen the regionally most significant cultural project in 2010 by the Finnish Cultural Foundation, Varsinais-Suomi regional fund.

-The Pro Musica Säätiö foundation that supports performers of classical music in Finland awarded Musicians of the Kin'gs Road a grant in 2012.
+The Pro Musica Säätiö foundation that supports performers of classical music in Finland awarded Musicians of the King's Road a grant in 2012.

 In 2017, Musicians of the King’s Road was awarded the Mikael Agricola 2007 Jubilee medal by the Mikael Agricola Society for the cycle of historical passion settings performed as a part of the Reformation anniversary festivities.

 Publicity

 Musicians of the King's Road gives concerts regularly but has not made any recordings.
 It mainly performs in concerts that are its own productions and its publicity approach also includes not appearing with videos on YouTube.
 The Finnish Broadcasting Company Yle has broadcast several of its concerts.

 Turku Night of the Arts festival

 Since 2016, Musicians of the King’s Road has been responsible for coordinating the official programme of the Night of the Arts festival in Turku.
 The event celebrated its 30th anniversary in 2019.